-One-Page ISR
+One Page ISR

-The One-Page ISR on Figure 4 provides students, parents, and educators with a summary of student performance in a simplified format that lends itself to "at-a-glance"-level interpretation and easy printing.
-The One-Page ISR includes scale scores of subject tests (only English, mathematics, science, and reading), readiness level, national percentile rank, Predicted PreACT Score (for students in grades 6-9), and Predicted ACT Score (for students in grades 6-10).
-An ELA Score, STEM Score, Progress With Text Complexity Indicator, and Progress Toward Career Readiness Indicator (for grades 8-10) is also included.
+The One Page ISR on Figure 5 provides students, parents, and educators with a summary of student performance in a simplified format that lends itself to "at-a-glance"-level interpretation and easy printing.
+The One Page ISR includes scale scores of subject tests, readiness level, national percentile rank, and predicted ACT score (for 9th and 10th grade students).
+An English Language Arts score, STEM score, Progress with Text Complexity indicator, and Progress Toward Career Readiness indicator (for grades 8-10) is also included.